Supporting the drinks industry through COVID-19

-Against the backdrop of significant disruption caused by COVID-19, the Australian Beverages Council is supporting drinks manufacturers and suppliers by ensuring our industry continues to be considered an essential sector.
-This will ensure supply to Australians and in turn, support the workforce.
-It is important to note, however, that many small companies are finding the current situation incredibly challenging.
-While support from governments is vitally important, the sooner we get through the peak of the impact, the better.
+Against the backdrop of significant disruption caused by COVID-19, the Australian Beverages Council has supported drinks manufacturers and suppliers by ensuring our industry remains an essential sector.
+This ensures supply to Australians and in turn, supports the workforce.
+It is important to note that many small beverage companies continue to find the current situation incredibly challenging.

 We have communicated to government the need for beverage manufacturers, distributors and suppliers to continue to be regarded as essential during this crisis for the following reasons: